Tariqa: Orders of Sufism

 "Tariqat" in the Four Spiritual Stations: The Four Stations are Sharia, Ṭarīqah, Haqiqa, and the fourth station marifa, which is considered "unseen" and actually located at the center of the haqiqa region.
 It is the essence of all four stations.

 The most popular tariqa in the West is the Mevlevi Order, named after Jalal ad-Din Muhammad Rumi.
 In the same time the Bektashi Order was also founded, named after the Haji Bektash Veli.
-The four most significant tariqas in South Asia are the Qadiri Order, named after Abdul Qadir Jilani, the Chishti Order, named after Abu Ishaq Shami Chishti, the Naqshbandi Order, named after Baha al-Din Shah Naqshband, The Rishi order founded by Nund Rishi in Kashmir and the Suhrawardi Order, named after Shihab al-Din 'Umar al-Suhrawardi. the Burhaniyya becoming popular within the people of Pakistan and India.
+The four most significant tariqas in South Asia are the Qadiri Order, named after Abdul Qadir Gilani, the Chishti Order, named after Abu Ishaq Shami Chishti, the Naqshbandi Order, named after Baha' al-Din Naqshband and the Mujaddidi Order, named after Ahmed Sirhindi.
+The others are, Rishi order founded by Nund Rishi in Kashmir and the Suhrawardi Order, named after Shihab al-Din 'Umar al-Suhrawardi.
+The Burhaniyya becoming popular within the people of Pakistan and India.
 Large tariqats in Africa include Muridiyya, Rifa'iyya and Tijaniyya.
-Sufi orders can have sub-orders within them, such as the Ashrafiyya, named after the 13th century illustrious Sufi saint Ashraf Jahangir Semnani is a sub-order of Chishti spiritual lineage, the Maizbhandariyya, which is a Sufi sub-order established in the Bangladesh in the 19th century by the Shah Sufi Syed Ahmadullah Maizbhandari (1826 AD − 1906 AD), 27th generation descendant of the Islamic prophet, Muhammad, and the Warisi sub-order, which was founded by Waris Ali Shah.
+Sufi orders can have sub-orders within them, such as the Ashrafiyya, named after the 13th century illustrious Sufi saint Ashraf Jahangir Semnani is a sub-order of Chishti spiritual lineage, the Maizbhandariyya, which is a Sufi sub-order established in the Bangladesh in the 19th century by the Shah Sufi Syed Ahmadullah Maizbhandari (1826 AD − 1906 AD), 27th generation descendant of the Islamic prophet, Muhammad, and the Warisi sub-order, which was founded by Waris Ali Shah..
+Another South Asian Sufi tradition is Nisbat-e-Rasooli, established by Pir Nazeer Ahmed of Mohra Sharif.
+It traces its spiritual lineage to the Naqshbandi Order and Mujaddidi Order while emphasizing devotion and spiritual attachment (nisbat) to the Prophet Muhammad as a central element of its teachings.
+The Nisbat-e-Rasooli tradition describes its tariqa as emphasizing spiritual attachment (nisbat) to the Prophet Muhammad (PBUH) through adherence to the Quran, the Sunnah, and ethical conduct.
+Pir Haroon al Rasheedcharacterized this relationship as central to the spiritual development of the individual.

 Membership in a particular Sufi order is not exclusive, unlike the Christian monastic orders which are demarcated by firm lines of authority and sacrament.
 Sufis often are members of various Sufi orders.
 The non-exclusiveness of Sufi orders has consequences for the social extension of Sufism.
 They cannot be regarded as indulging in a zero sum competition which a purely political analysis might have suggested.
 Rather, their joint effect is to impart to Sufism a cumulant body of tradition, rather than individual and isolated experiences.